 He most recently founded and ran Kairos Partners, where he completed $134 million of industrial and office investments.
-Prior to this, he served in c-suite and partner positions at the Koll Companies, Buchanan Street Partners, Cornerstone and Kitchell Corporation.
+Prior to this, he served in senior executive and partner positions at the Koll Companies, Buchanan Street Partners, Cornerstone and Kitchell Corporation.
 Dominic has financed and acquired tens of millions of square feet of commercial property and has led the development of 3 million square feet of industrial, office and retail property.

 Carter B. Ewing oversees all investment activities for CT.
-He is responsible for sourcing, evaluating, and closing all investment opportunities, and actively interfacing with institutional equity partners and lenders.
+He is responsible for sourcing, evaluating, and closing all investment opportunities and actively interfacing with institutional equity partners and lenders.

 Prior to joining CT, Carter served in various development, financing, and leasing roles for several prominent national and regional development organizations, including The Koll Company, Nexus Development, Brighton Homes and Arnel & Affiliates.
 Carter also founded Ewing Development Company, his personal real estate investment vehicle since 1986, and has served as managing partner of several entrepreneurial Southern California investment ventures, including Howser Ewing Companies and its predecessor, Peninsula Retail Development.

 As the former managing regional partner in charge of Koll’s Denver, Colorado office from 1996-2001, Carter was responsible for 3 million square feet of development activities in the Rocky Mountain region.
 These development ventures were established on behalf of several institutional real estate investors, including Prudential, UBS, Bank of America, Wells Fargo, Apollo, Regency and Northstar.